RhynoVDS/ProRata.NET/README.md

                   .Calculate();
 ```

+The above example will calculate 20 allocated to each string as this is an even pro rate.

 ## Calculate Return Value

 Calculate will return an instance of **ProRateResult<T>** which contains a **Result** property that is a dictionary.